OSA413/Sonic4_ModLoader/README.md

 You also should use the `_linux` distribution of the Mod Loader

+Note that you will not be able to launch the Manager Launcher from Steam, instead to manage mods you will need to open the game's directory and launch `Sonic4ModManager` manually.
+This is related to the isolation mechanism that Steam uses that refuses to load external `.so` libraries from the system (e.g. without specifying `LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libadwaita-1.so:...` to `protontricks-launch`) when using Proton.

 ----------------

 **If you are looking for AMBPatcher** (the predecessor of amb-rs):